DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - Move the joystick to set the X and Y positions for this point.
 - Press the same L button to complete (or press another L button to edit another point, or select another context).

-:information_source: as soon as you start to edit a point, the previous position of the joystick is saved, then recalled when you complete the edition of the position of the point.
+:information_source: as soon as you start to edit a point, the position of the joystick is saved (then restored to previously saved when you complete the edition of the position of the point).

 They're 4 rates:
 - RATE 1 is the time (milliseconds) to run the first vector, between points #0 and #1.